St Peter's Seminary, Cardross: Restoration efforts

 In 2019, the Roman Catholic Church, owner of the building, said it had been degraded by fire, rain and vandalism and described the building as a "ruin".
 Ronnie Convery, director of communications of the Archdiocese of Glasgow, said that the building was an "albatross around the neck" of the archdiocese, which had the responsibility to maintain, secure, and insure it, and that they could not sell it, give it away, or demolish it.
 He added that public funding was the only way forward for the A-listed building.
 Architecture expert Alan Dunlop said that he "would be happy to tell [the government] how extraordinary it is and how architects from around the world would want to come and see it".
 The government responded that the future of the building was the responsibility of the archdiocese, but that potential options for its future were under consideration.
 Many undated images of the ruined building were published illustrating a January 2019 BBC News article.

 In July 2020, the site was transferred at no cost to the Kilmahew Education Trust who aimed to "develop a viable vision, with education at its core" for the site.

 The building was the subject of the Pleasure Scene Exhibition at Trafalgar Avenue, London, from 11 June to 25 July 2021, with a range of artworks and photography.

-The building featured in the tv series Abandoned Engineering, series 8, episode 8.
+The building featured in the television series Abandoned Engineering, series 8, episode 8.